hapax/hapax.github.io/assets/reality.md

 <!-- I'll conclude by returning to our original question: how to be a
 scientist if we can't trust the stereotypes. -->
-So, to be a scientist, you can wear anything you like.
+So, to be a scientist, you don't need a labcoat.
+You can wear anything you like.
 Your skin can be any colour.
 You can be male, female, or non-binary.
 It doesn't matter.
 As long as you approach the universe with an open mind, with the humility to admit that you don't know, the curiosity to ask, and enough love and wonder